timholy/Rebugger.jl/README.md

 <kbd> Meta </kbd> means <kbd> Esc </kbd> or, if your system is configured appropriately,
 <kbd> Alt </kbd> (Linux/Windows) or <kbd> Option </kbd> (Macs).
 More information and complete examples are provided in the documentation.
+If your operating system assigns these keybindings to something else, you can [configure them to keys of your own choosing](https://timholy.github.io/Rebugger.jl/latest/config.html#Customize-keybindings-1).

 ## Status